haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 The serving code is somewhat simple `torch.jit.load` and already in [ScriptModule](https://pytorch.org/docs/stable/generated/torch.jit.ScriptModule.html#torch.jit.ScriptModule) format that will not change even we change our base model.

-To further optimize model inference time, a technique such as quantization or pruning can be applied but require deep dive into investigating model architecture and each architecture has its pruning method.
-[TVM](https://tvm.apache.org/) framework can be used for auto pruning but required more time to choose the right compile and GPU tuning.
+To further optimize model inference time, some techniques such as quantization or pruning can be applied but require deep dive into investigating model architecture and each architecture has its pruning method.
+[TVM](https://tvm.apache.org/) framework can be used for auto pruning but required more time and GPU resource to choose the right compile and inference architecture.
 The optimized process is very complicated and deserves its dedicated blog and I will talk about it at another time.
 For the PyTorch model, the no-brainer way is to convert to script format and gain 5->10% percent performance for free

-## Restapi and project template
+## RestAPI and project template

 For serving AI model, the most common protocol is Rest API and we will use [FastAPI](https://fastapi.tiangolo.com/) for our serving framwork.
 FastAPI was the third most loved web framework in [Stack Overflow 2021 Developer Survey](https://insights.stackoverflow.com/survey/2021/#section-most-loved-dreaded-and-wanted-web-frameworks) and support [OpenAPI](https://github.com/OAI/OpenAPI-Specification) out of the box.
-Furthermore, the combination of Pydantic and Fastapi is very smooth and strong that I encourage most python developer should use.
+Furthermore, the combination of Pydantic and Fastapi is very smooth for readability and fast that I encourage most python developer should use.

 {{< admonition info >}}